 When you use WordPress’s publishing platform, and combine this with PhotoShelter’s image archiving and e-commerce capabilities, you may have noticed that there is no combined search option.
 As a result, you’ll always end up with two search input fields.
 Each with different styling and buttons.
 Back in January, when I was creating this website, I decided that it was worth the effort to write up some code to combine the two searches.
 I have already provided the code to many PhotoShelter colleagues.
 Until now, however, I didn’t find the time to write up documentation and make it available for download.
 Here it finally is!

 What the NiO PhotoShelter Dual Search widget does?

-Please expect no magic … by implementing this widget you get rid of the two search options with differing styling.
-It still only returns the results from one of the two however, depending on which of the two available options is selected.
+The NiO PhotoShelter Dual Search Widget combines the standard Graph Paper Press WordPress blog search with the PhotoShelter image search.
+There no longer is a need to include two separate search input fields.
+Please expect no magic, however!
+By implementing this widget, you get rid of the two search options with unmatched styling.
+It still only returns the results from one of the two, however, depending on which of the two available options is selected.

 The NiO Dual Search widget:

-If you like the widget and decide to use it, please donate, blog about it or provide a credit on your site with a link to my site (http://www.niophoto.com).
-Feedback and suggestions for future development are also very welcome.
+The NiO PhotoShelter Dual Search widget can be downloaded from our NiO PhotoShelter Widgets page.
+If you like this widget and decide to use it, please blog about it or provide a credit on your site with a link to my website (https://www.niophoto.com).